 That’s why this butterfly inspired the name of a new, long-term initiative at rare: the Eastern Comma Writer-in-Residence.
-Each year in September and October, an accomplished Canadian literary writer will be invited to live and work at North House for three months.
+Each year in September and October, an accomplished Canadian literary writer will be invited to live and work at North House for two months.
 During that time, the writer will work on scholarly or literary writing while interacting regularly with the community of people who are present at rare including gardeners, educators, students, artists, botanists, ecologists, geologists, archaeologists, and historians.
 Since 2018 the residency has focused on inviting Indigenous writers.

 Our 2015 Writer-in-Residence was Lee Maracle.
 Maracle is the author of a number of critically acclaimed literary works including Sojourner’s and Sundogs [collected work of novel and short stories]; Celia’s Song [her latest novel]; Ravensong [novel], Bobbi Lee [autobiographical novel]; Daughters Are Forever, [novel]; Will’s Garden [young adult novel]; Bent Box [poetry]; and I Am Woman [creative non-fiction].
 Maracle is the co-editor of a number of anthologies including the award winning publication, My Home As I Remember.
 She is also co-editor and contributor of Telling It: Women and Language across Culture [conference proceedings].
 Maracle is published in anthologies and scholarly journals worldwide.